SruthiKorembathe/CICDImplementation/Examples-of-diagramming.md

 ## OK, but where I can learn more about diagramming in my wiki?

-You key goto resource on Mermaid is [_About Mermaid_](https://mermaid.js.org/intro/) (the documentation for each diagram type).
+Your key goto resource on Mermaid is [_About Mermaid_](https://mermaid.js.org/intro/) (the documentation for each diagram type).
-* Typically in architecture you use the [_Flowchart_](https://mermaid.js.org/syntax/flowchart.html) type which shows relationships among parts of your system; this is the kind of diagram you might draw at a whiteboard
+* Typically, in architecture you use the [_Flowchart_](https://mermaid.js.org/syntax/flowchart.html) type which shows relationships among parts of your system; this is the kind of diagram you might draw on a whiteboard
 * [_Sequence Diagram_](https://mermaid.js.org/syntax/sequenceDiagram.html) is
   helpful to clarify the order of interactions
 * [_Entity Relationship